 The Egyptian Museum Cairo

 A visit to the Egyptian Museum is a must for anyone visiting Cairo.
 The ancient treasures, to be found there, are amazing.
-The Egyptian Museum in Cairo was built by a Frenchman, by the name of Marriot, in 1901.
-Marriot himself sleeps eternally in a crypt outside the museum, as he wished.
+The Egyptian Museum in Cairo was built by a Frenchman, by the name of Mariette, in 1901.
+Mariette himself sleeps eternally in a tomb in the museum garden, as he wished.

 We sat in front of the Museum beside a small pool, while our guide, Shrief, purchased our tickets.
 Tall, spindly, green reeds with feathery green tops are growing in the centre of the pool.
 These plants are the papyrus plant, which was used to make the paper of ancient Egypt.
 Those people, 5000 years ago, also used it to make sandals, baskets and boats.
 The plants contain starch and sugar, so it was even used for food.

 Hathor and Isis guard the entrance to the Egyptian Museum

 The museum was built in Roman style, with two Corinthian columns by the front entrance.
 Statues of the goddess Isis stand on either side, looking down on the entrance.
 Shrief explained that Isis was the goddess of love and music.
 She was married to the god Osiris, god of the afterworld.
 Above the entrance, the second goddess, Hathor, looks down on all those who enter this portal.
 Hathor is in the shape of a lady, with the horns of a cow.
 A solid disc sits atop her head, between the horns.
 We were told that sometimes she is depicted in the form of a cow.
 She was known as the Mother Goddess.
 In my eagerness to get a glimpse of the treasures of the ancients, I failed to grasp the significance of these two ancient deities, Isis and Hathor, the two supreme goddesses of ancient Egypt, who protect the gateway to the treasures.